Start today for FREE.

 Step 2: File Complaint with Court

 If the tenant does not respond to the eviction notice, the landlord can file a complaint in the local Magisterial District Court.
-Filing fees typically range from $94 to $161.50.
+Moreover, filing fees typically range from $94 to $161.50, depending on the jurisdiction.

 Step 3: Attend Hearing

 Both the landlord and tenant will have the opportunity to present their case at a court hearing.
-If the landlord prevails, they may request an Order of Possession.
+Subsequently, if the landlord prevails, they may request an Order of Possession from the court.

 Step 4: Issue an Order of Possession

-- No Grace Period: Pennsylvania law does not require a grace period for rent payment.
+No Grace Period: Pennsylvania law does not require a grace period for rent payment.
+Therefore, landlords can begin eviction proceedings immediately when rent becomes overdue.

-- Pay and Stay: Tenants have the right to pay all overdue rent and court costs during the eviction hearing to avoid eviction.
+Pay and Stay: Tenants have the right to pay all overdue rent and court costs during the eviction hearing to avoid eviction.
+Additionally, this provision provides tenants with a final opportunity to resolve payment issues.

-- Tenant Protection: Tenants must be given proper notice and cannot be forcibly evicted without following the legal process.
+Tenant Protection: Tenants must be given proper notice and cannot be forcibly evicted without following the legal process.
+Consequently, this ensures due process rights are protected throughout eviction proceedings.

 Statutes